IBM/IBM-Z-zOS/SMF-Tools/SMF84Formatter/readme.md

     //*------------------------------------------------------------------*/
     ...
     ```
 5. Submit the SMF84FMT job.
 Examine the contents of FORMAT.SYSPRINT if the job finishes with a return code other than 0.
+The formatted SMF records will be written to the SMF84OUT DD, which by default is a SYSOUT dataset on SPOOL.

 ### Supported Parameters
 Parameters are specified as words on the `PARM=` on the `SMF84FMT` step.
 If no parameters are specified, the following defaults are used: `HEADER MEMORY RESOURCE CSV`